MystenLabs/sui/external-crates/move/crates/move-analyzer/editors/code/README.md

    should appear as one of the option in the list below the search bar.
 Click **Install**.
 4. Open any file that ends in `.move`.

+Installation of the extension will also install a platform-specific pre-built move-analyzer binary in the `~/.sui/bin` directory.
+The move-analyzer binary is responsible for the advanced features of this VSCode extension (e.g., go to definition, type on hover).
+Please see the [Troubleshooting][#troubleshooting] section for situations when the pre-built move-analyzer binary is not available for your platform.

 # Troubleshooting

+## What if pre-built move-analyzer binary is not available for my platform?

+The `move-analyzer` language server is a Rust program which you can install manually provided that you have Rust development already [installed](https://www.rust-lang.org/tools/install).
+This can be done in two steps:

+1. Invoke `cargo install --git https://github.com/MystenLabs/sui move-analyzer` to install the `move-analyzer` language server in your Cargo binary directory.
+On Linux, this is usually usually `~/.cargo/bin`.
+2. Copy the move-analyzer binary to `~/.sui/bin` which is its default location.

+## What if I want to use a move-analyzer binary in a different location?

+If your `move-analyzer` binary is in a different location than the default one (`~/.sui/bib`), you may have the extension look for the binary at this new location by using the the VSCode's settings (`⌘,` on macOS, or use the menu item *Code > Preferences > Settings*).
+Search for the `move.server.path` setting, set it to the new location of the `move-analyzer` binary, and restart VSCode.

+## What if everything else fails?

 Check [Sui Developer Forum](https://forums.sui.io/c/technical-support) to see if the problem has already been reported and, if not, report it there.